wdollar/Laravel-4-Generators/readme.md

  I will be making a lot of changes in the near future.
 I am only adding L5 support because I need it ASAP for an L4 project migrated to L5.1 that used these generators and I desperately need them to make some mods and additions.

 At this point I feel that the generators are in desperate need of a rewrite to simplify and harmonize the template syntax, add more control to how code is generated.
 This is on a todo list.
-I am adding cludges just to get the functionality I need for the project I am working on.
+I am adding kludges just to get the functionality I need for the project I am working on.
 It is not the best way but the only way on a limited time budget.
+Under the hood clean-up is already in progress.
+Slowly but surely it will all get cleaned up.

 # Development caveats:
 - I am currently working on this package in my project's workbench directory and not as a full fledged package.